Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 ```
 ## Note to Java developers:

 - Even though the instructions will specifically ask for a function, please don't submit only the function/method.
-Make sure that there is a wrapping public class in your code.
+Make sure that there is a wrapping public class for your function/method.

 E.g. If you have a file called `Task1.java` where you are required to write a function called `task1` which returns the sum of `num1` and `num2`;